-Prizes will be distributed at the 3MT Reception in the atrium of the International and Graduate Affairs Building on Wednesday, April 5, 2017.
+Prizes will be distributed at the 3MT Reception at the Wolf Performance Hall, London Public Library (Central branch) on Thursday, April 5, 2018.
 All participants are encouraged to attend the final and post-competition reception to celebrate the achievements of all presenters.
 Cash prizes are given to assist winners in attending conferences in order to promote their research and further their academic network.

 Heats take place in rooms located across the university.
 Some rooms have a podium, but most participants prefer to stand and move around as they present.
 Microphones are generally not used for the heats.
 For the final, all participants will be wired with either a lapel microphone, or a headset-style microphone similar to the technology used for TED Talks.

-Cue cards are acceptable, however this option may detract from the delivery of the 3MT and is not recommended.
+Cue cards detract from the delivery of the 3MT and are not allowed.
+Please memorize your presentation.

 Unfortunately, all scoring is confidential and not provided to participants.
-Many judges make comments on their judging sheets, and you can email your faculty contact to receive this feedback.
+Many judges make comments on their judging sheets, and you can email your faculty coordinator to receive this feedback.